AxonIQ/running-axon-server/2-docker/3-docker-compose-ee/README.md

-## Running Axon Server EE in Docker with docker-compose
+## Running an Axon Server cluster  in Docker with docker-compose

 When running Axon Server in Docker under a non-root user, we need to be careful about ownership of files.
 On Linux hosts (including WSL) you'll need to check that the directories are publicly writable, which may be difficult if they are on a Windows drive.